Quantization of the affine group of a local field: The p-adic Fuchs calculus

 \subsection{The quantization map and the Wigner functions}

 In this subsection, our aim is to construct a $G_n$-equivariant pseudo-differential calculus on the phase space $X_n$.
-Our construction is a generalization of Unterberger's Fuchs calculus \cite{Un84}.
-We will eventually be forced to restrict ourself to the case where the representation parameter is a unit $\theta\in\CO_\k^\times$ which, in view of Remark \ref{restrict}, means that we only consider $(q-1)q^{n-1}$ inequivalent representations of $G_n$.
-But for the beginning, we may consider $\theta\in\CO_\k\setminus\{0\}$.
+Our construction is an adaptation to the $p$-adic setting of Unterberger's Fuchs calculus \cite{Un84}.
+We will eventually be forced to restrict ourself to the case where the representation parameter is a unit $\theta\in\CO_\k^\times$.
+In view of Remark \ref{restrict}, it means that we only consider $(q-1)q^{n-1}$ inequivalent representations of $G_n$.
+But at the beginning, we may consider the parameter $\theta$ to be in $\CO_\k\setminus\{0\}$.

 We let $\Sigma$ be the operator on $L^2(U_n)$ implementing the group inversion:

 By unimodularity, $\Sigma$ is bounded and this highly simplifies the general discussion given in the introduction.